clebastard21/DTSA-5511-Histopathologic-Cancer-Detection/README.md

 A Jupyter notebook with a description of the problem/data, exploratory data analysis (EDA) procedure, analysis (model building and training), result, and discussion/conclusion.

-## Problem
-With the help of Machine Learning, use the Convolution Neural Network (CNN) algorithm to identify metastatic cancer in small image patches taken from larger digital pathology scans.

 ## Data

+The data comes from [Kaggle](https://www.kaggle.com/competitions/histopathologic-cancer-detection/data)

-The train_labels.csv file provides the ground truth for the images in the train folder.
-This file is located in this repository at "./data/histopathologic-cancer-detection/"
+There are three files provided.
+The first one is train_labels.csv which provides the ground truth for the images in the train folder.
+The second and third ones are zip file which contains images of 96x96 pixels in Tagged Image File Format (TIFF).
-Test and train images at [Histopathologic Cancer Detection](https://www.kaggle.com/competitions/histopathologic-cancer-detection/data)
+The test folder contains 57,458 imags and the train folder contains 220,025 images.